ornicar/scala-paginator/readme.md

 # Generic paginator for scala

-WIP.
-Will offer pagination for any data provider: DB, remote API, ...
+Offers pagination for any data provider: DB, remote API, ...

 Based on a simple adapter trait: